 I also loved the exposed beams and wall art that made me feel like I was in the nearby forest.
 It felt as though beams of sunshine were alive in art in our room.

-Though the Lodge at the Presidio is part of the National Park, it feels like it’s its own miniature city.
+Though the Lodge at the Presidio is part of the National Park, the area really feels like it’s its own miniature city.
 It is true when they claim they have the most spectacular views in all of San Francisco.
+The view of the Gold Gate Bridge alone is truly unparalleled.

 When to Visit the Presidio